 No. Cricut Foil Transfer Tool requires Design Space for Desktop; it is not compatible with mobile apps.

-I am using a Cricut Explore machine with my Foil Transfer Tool.
+I am using a Cricut Explore Air 2 (or older) machine with my Foil Transfer Tool.
 What dial setting do I use?

-For Foil Transfer projects with Cricut Explore Machines always turn your dial to Custom, then select your base material from the list in Design Space.
+For Foil Transfer projects with Cricut Explore Air 2 (or older) machines always turn your dial to Custom, then select your base material from the list in Design Space.
 Do not use the dial settings with Foil Transfer Tool, even if they match your base material (i.e. do not use the Cardstock dial setting, even if you're foiling onto cardstock).